 That was five months ago.
 Now, with the baby due in early April, I am relaunching the cookbook I wrote for Becket’s adoption, in order to help us bring Toby’s sibling home.

-In order to help us fund this adoption, I’ve written an e-cookbook.
-But not just any e-cookbook.
-Around the Catholic Table: 77 Recipes for Easy Hospitality and Everyday Dinners is a cookbook dedicated to cultivating a spirit of Christian hospitality in every heart.
+Around the Catholic Table: 77 Recipes for Easy Hospitality and Everyday Dinners is an e-cookbook dedicated to cultivating a spirit of Christian hospitality in every heart.

 - 77 easy-to-print recipes

 - Simple to prepare before guests arrive and with children underfoot;